AlexDos-42/Ft_services/README.md

 # Ft_services

-This project consist to clusturing an docker-compose application and deploy it with Kubernetes.
+This project consist to clusturing a docker-compose application and deploy it with Kubernetes.

 ![screen](https://github.com/AlexDos-42/Ft_services/blob/main/img_readme/Capture%20d%E2%80%99e%CC%81cran%202020-11-28%20a%CC%80%2018.50.24.png)